 Bordered by Costa Rica to the west and Colombia to the southeast, vibrant Panama serves as the meeting point between two oceans, as well as two continents.
 With a population of almost four million people, Panama is a small country, but recent years have seen a massive influx of investors, businesspeople and fortune-seekers riding the country's development wave.

 Panama has shaken off its third-world image to become a haven for expats.
 Foreigners are drawn to the country for its modern infrastructure teamed with a warm climate, peaceful lifestyle and beautiful tropical surroundings.
 Large expat communities can be found here, particularly in Panama City, and there is also a growing number of foreigners setting up holiday homes on Panama’s offshore islands.

-In years past, many expats living in Panama were of retirement age and were enticed by government incentives such as discounts on goods and low cost medical treatment.
-However, the Panamanian government has been pushing foreign investement and as a result there is now a vibrant, dynamic and driven community of people looking to grow their business in Panama.
+In years past, many expats living in Panama were of retirement age and were enticed by government incentives such as discounts on goods and low-cost medical treatment.
+However, the Panamanian government has been pushing foreign investment and, as a result, there is now a vibrant, dynamic and driven community of people looking to grow their businesses in Panama.